Rakaneth/rldev-tut-2025/README.md

 I have begun refactoring things to separate files as well.

 Basic map drawing is in.
 Still haven't decided if I want to support scrolling maps yet.

+## Week 3 (2025-07-29) Field of View, basic enemies

+I'm still stuck on Week 2 because of tileset issues.
+I've been experimenting with map generation methods and with all of them, I'm feeling like the tileset is missing a couple of crucial tiles.
+I also don't like how the vertical walls have so much space, which looks strange when I have the player stop at walls.

+I am strongly considering changing tilesets and have been looking at others.
+I might be able to make this tileset work with some extra code to possibly flip tiles.
+I either need a single-block solid wall tile or three more tiles: 4-way intersection (&#x253C;), and two T-insersections (&#x2534; &#x252C;)